WilsonBillkia/bane/README.md

 ```
 ansible-playbook stig_guide.yml
 ```
-This applies the Openstack Ansible Hardening Role onto the hosts listed in masterplan.yml (defaults to both.)
+This applies the Openstack Ansible Hardening Role onto Bane.
-You should now have two hardened builds to play around with.
+You should now have a hardened build to play around with.

-To turn CIA into an Ethereum node just type:
+To also turn CIA into an Ethereum node just type:
 ```
 ansible-playbook geth_them_onboard.yml
 ```